Intermittent Fasting: 20:4

 This could be a holiday party, summer picnic, or even the Friday happy hour.
 My advice: stay health focused on wholesome foods as much as possible and allow for the occasional trap game, whereby during your 4-hour window, you can eat what you want.
 You might even call this a “cheat day” but it is not cheating if it is part of your strategy.

-One or maybe even two days won’t kill you.
-However, if you eat fast food and junk during your feeding window every day, well, garbage in equal garbage out—that doesn’t change at all.
+One or maybe even two days of poor eating during your eating window won’t kill you.
+However, if you eat fast food and junk during your window every day, well, garbage in equal garbage out—that doesn’t change at all.

 More intermittent Fasting Resources